pomarine-jaeger-2000

 Vocalization

 Calls: Pomarine Jaegers are known to produce a variety of calls that serve different purposes.
 Their vocalizations include both calls and sounds.
-The calls of Pomarine Jaegers are typically described as loud, harsh, and sometimes guttural or croaking in nature.
+The calls of Pomarine Jaegers are described as loud, harsh, and sometimes guttural or croaking in nature.

 Alarm Calls: When threatened or disturbed, Pomarine Jaegers emit alarm calls to alert other individuals in the vicinity.
 These alarm calls are often intense and can convey a sense of urgency or danger.Territorial Calls: During the breeding season, Pomarine Jaegers may engage in territorial disputes with other individuals over nesting sites or resources.
 They use specific vocalizations to establish and defend their territories, signaling their presence and dominance.